JellyTitan/Sofle-Pico/README.md

 Specifically, clear markings/symbols and selective masking of footprint through-holes are used to ensure that components are soldered to the correct side & in the correct orientation.
 Outlines indicate the side the component should be inserted into.
 The side with the outlines has footprint through-holes masked, so that if the user inserted the component from the wrong side, it would not be solderabe.
 ![diode orientation](images/build_guide_v3/sofle_pico_poke-yoke.png)

-Feel free to open an issue if you have a suggestion for improving the poka-yoke.
-(I'd like to move away from English language notes, and replace them with universal pictograms if the time ever permits).
+Please open an issue if you have a suggestion for improving the poka-yoke.
+(I'd like to move away from English language notes, and replace them with universal pictograms if the time ever

 ### Diodes